rokicki/type3search/README.md

 Firefox did not work as well.
 Word spaces were still not recognized;
 all the words were run together as before, even though small positive kerns were treated as word spaces.
 When using Type 1 fonts instead of Type 3 bitmaps, none of these problems appeared.
+I believe I have found the bug in the Firefox plugin source, and will be submitting a pull request.

 # Implementation: Design Choices